benface/tailwindcss-transforms/README.md

   transform: skewY([value]);
 }

-/* configurable with the "perspective" theme object (only if "3d" is true) */ .perspective-[key] {
+/* configurable with the "perspective" theme object (only if the "3d" option is true) */ .perspective-[key] {
   perspective: [value]
 }

-/* configurable with the "perspectiveOrigin" theme object (only if "3d" is true) */ .perspective-[key] {
+/* configurable with the "perspectiveOrigin" theme object (only if the "3d" option is true) */ .perspective-[key] {
   perspective-origin: [value]
 }